-- Nearly 3/4 of Americans (72 percent) say that chocolate is their favorite Halloween treat.
+- More than 2/3 of Americans (68 percent) say that chocolate is their favorite Halloween treat.

 - Chocolate scored top points among all age groups, but was most popular among those ages 45 to 60 who preferred it over other candies by 78 percent (compared to 68 percent of 18- to 29-year-olds).

 - Love it or hate it (we love it!), candy corn came in a distant second, garnering about 10 percent of the vote.

 - Speaking of candy corn, about 47 percent of people believe it’s best to eat the whole piece of candy corn at once, while 43 percent of people think it’s proper to start with the narrow white end.

 When it comes to seasonal candy, adults are the gatekeepers:

 - 41 percent of parents say they limit their child’s consumption to “a couple of pieces a day” until the candy runs out.